eveomett/eveomett.github.io/lab.md

 **Completed Products with Students:**

-USF graduate students Ananya Agarwal, Alusi, Arbie Hsu, Arif Syraj, and I have cleaned and coalesced data for post-2020-Census maps; the maps can be found at https://github.com/eveomett-states
+USF graduate students Ananya Agarwal, Alusi, Arbie Hsu, Arif Syraj, and I have cleaned and coalesced data for post-2020-Census maps; the maps can be found at [https://github.com/eveomett-states](https://github.com/eveomett-states)

-States of Disarray: Cleaning Data for Gerrymandering Analysis with A. Agarwal, Alusi, A. Hsu, and A. Syraj (published in The Mathematics Enthusiast)
+[States of Disarray: Cleaning Data for Gerrymandering Analysis](https://scholarworks.umt.edu/tme/vol23/iss3/6/), with A. Agarwal, Alusi, A. Hsu, and A. Syraj (published in The Mathematics Enthusiast)

-The Intersectionality Problem for Algorithmic Fairness  with J. Himmelreich, A. Hsu, and K. Lum.
+[The Intersectionality Problem for Algorithmic Fairness](https://proceedings.mlr.press/v279/),  with J. Himmelreich, A. Hsu, and K. Lum.
 Proceedings of Machine Learning Research 279 (2024).
-Accepted Paper at the 2024 NeurIPS Workshop: Algorithmic Fairness through the Lens of Metrics and Evaluation
+Accepted Paper at the 2024 NeurIPS Workshop: [Algorithmic Fairness through the Lens of Metrics and Evaluation](https://www.afciworkshop.org/past-editions/afme-2024)

-If you're a USF student interested in this work, please take a look at the CoDE Lab Guidelines, and reach out to Ellen.
+*If you're a USF student interested in this work, please take a look at the [CoDE Lab Guidelines](https://docs.google.com/document/d/16GoDGPcy6wd5vLtT8iHpEg_pfluj_Q3rgS38_nnKdTc/edit?usp=sharing), and reach out to Ellen.*